 Here’s a basic fork example:

-Once the subscriber hits the fork, they will travel down both sides of it simultaneously.
-They immediately get subscribed to one campaign on the right side and another campaign on the left.
-This allows you to easily send multiple campaigns to your subscribers at the same time.
+When a subscriber enters into the fork, they will travel simultaneously down both sides.
+They immediately get subscribed to a campaign on each side.
+This allows you to send multiple campaigns at the same time.
 If these campaign actions were set up vertically, the subscriber would have to finish one campaign before they can start the other.

-You can add additional branches to a fork by clicking the + icon to the right of the fork you're currently working with.
+To add additional branches to a fork, click the + icon to the right of the fork you're currently working with.

 Using Goals in Forks